About Rubber Division, ACS

 - Illegally agree or conspire to improperly set or discuss standards or codes or ethics that unreasonably inhibit or restrict competition

 - Not to engage in or discuss any other subject prohibited by the antitrust laws.
 If there are any violations of this policy, the offending member will be ruled out of order immediately and appropriately disciplined if necessary, and any action taken in violation of this policy immediately will be null and void, and a record minute will be made to that effect.

 Interesting Rubber Division, ACS Facts:

-- Rubber Division, ACS is composed of 14 Subdivisions called Rubber Groups located throughout the United States, Mexico and Canada.
-The Division has increased its outreach via affiliations with three technical organizations (Canadian Society of Chemistry, India Rubber Institute and Brazilian Association of Rubber Technology) and continues to pursue new opportunities worldwide.
+- Rubber Division, ACS is composed of 16 Subdivisions, called Rubber Groups, located throughout the United States, Mexico and Canada.
+The Division has increased its outreach via affiliations with three technical organizations (Canadian Society of Chemistry, India Rubber Institute and Brazilian Association of Rubber Technology) and two Associated Technical Partners (Plastic & Rubber Institute of Malaysia and The Society of Rubber Science and Technology, Japan).
+We continue to pursue new opportunities worldwide.